 Remote on-die sensing

-Alternatively, one TMP421 sensor can be used to do on die temperature sensing for IC with thermal diode interface with TMP421 remote sensing channel; Connection diagram is shown in

-For NIC needs more than one remote on-die sensing, TMP422/TMP423 can be used and slave address is 0x98(8bit) for this case.
+Alternatively, one TMP421 sensor can be used to do on die temperature sensing for IC with thermal diode interface with TMP421 remote sensing channel; Connection diagram is shown in Figure 35.
+For add-in cards that require more than one remote on-die sense point, a TMP422/TMP423 can be used and slave address is 0x98/0x99 (8-bit).

-Figure 34: Block Diagram for Remote on-die Sensing
+Figure 35: Block Diagram for Remote on-die Sensing